- 25% of schools have been a victim of cybersecurity attack with 60% being phishing

 The burdens placed upon well-resourced multinational corporations to comply are alone, demanding, scaling this down to a school and the requirements are understandably viewed as complex and onerous.
 Towards the end of 2018, 9ine conducted research into how schools around the world are coping with the obligations to comply with international data protection law.
 We wanted to gain a better understanding as to how educational organisations are dealing with these new demands and to determine what major challenges they are facing.

 We had institutions from over 30 countries take part in our research, with analysis from schools in the UK, the EU, North America, Africa, Asia and the Middle East.
 Those organisations included international schools, independent Schools (UK), MATs (UK), academies (UK), colleges and state schools (UK).
 We facilitated this research firstly by asking schools to participate in an online survey.
 Secondly, we validated the data collected from the survey via in-depth interviews and engagement with the schools taking part.
-If you haven’t had a chance to take part in our research, we are still conducting our survey.
-Take the survey to generate your compliance score and benchmark your compliance against the population:

 In undertaking our global research, our objectives were as follows: